10 Idyllic Cabins You Can Rent Around Bozeman

 The mountains of Montana have a unique allure.
-People are drawn to the views, the quiet, the stars and the smells— with good reason.
+People are drawn to the views, the quiet, the stars, and the smells— with good reason.
 Stepping out of the bustle of everyday life, the tempo slows, time loses its importance, and you can truly unwind.
-Days can be spent hiking, fishing or reading and the stargazing will keep you up late into the night.
+Days can be spent hiking, fishing, or reading and the stargazing will keep you up late into the night.

-It’s worth adding these to your itinerary.
+It's an experience worth adding to your itinerary.

 Fortunately, you can get the outdoor experience without having to haul tents or pull campers.
 Forest Service cabins dot the hills, often with nobody around for miles.
 These small rustic cabins are available to rent, and are truly a reprieve from everyday life.